-The Planning Commission is a body of citizens which serve as an advisory group to the Assembly on issues and activities related to planning land use regulation and community development in general.
+The Planning Commission is a body of citizens which serves as an advisory group to the Assembly on issues and activities related to planning land use regulation and community development in general.
 The Commission also approves a variety of permits.
 The Planning Commission has seven members who are registered to vote in the borough and are selected from each of the seven Assembly districts.
 Members of the Planning Commission are appointed to a three-year term by the mayor, subject to confirmation by the Assembly.

 Authority for Planning

-In Alaska, Alaska State Law requires that home rule, first and second class boroughs, unified municipalities, and first class and home rule cities outside of boroughs provide planning, platting and land use regulation.
-The Matanuska-Susitna Borough is a second class borough.
+In Alaska, Alaska State Law requires that home rule, first and second-class boroughs, unified municipalities, and first-class and home rule cities outside of boroughs provide planning, platting, and land use regulation.
+The Matanuska-Susitna Borough is a second-class borough.

 Types of Commission Decisions

 Planning Commission decisions can be either legislative or quasi-judicial (adjudicative) in nature.

 Legislative decisions are decisions that make or interpret policy and may be broad-ranging, such as recommending the adoption of a comprehensive plan, or be very specific such as recommending changes to code.
 The key element of legislative decisions is that they apply equally to everyone in the community.
 Quasi-judicial proceedings involve decisions with a direct effect on the rights and liabilities of a single person or, occasionally, a small group of identified persons.
 Quasi-judicial proceedings deal with matters in which a determination will be made on whether a person has shown that they have met all the established requirements that give them a right to a permit or other entitlement.